Matschlum/Habit_Tracker_Course_OOFPP/README.md

 This can be rebuild in the same manner in the main_window.
 The create_new_change_habit_window.py then has to be adjusted as well.
 The entry incl. its validation should replace the list of choices.
+The filter function filter_db should be adjusted accordingly to the filter_for_history_entries.
 Note: It is not recommended to do this if you did not understand how it works in the habit_history_window.py
 ## Styling guidelines
 The style of this code tries to follow the suggestions made by